Pyrdacor/Ambermoon/FileSpecs/Enumerations/SpellTypes.md

 You can determine if an item provides a spell by checking the spell index or usage count.

-The special spell type is used with the following spell indices (this might not be complete yet):
+The special spell type is used with the following spell indices:

 Value | Name
 ----|----